 About Zen in Iceland – Night PastureZen in Iceland – Night Pasture (Nátthagi) was legally certified as a religious organization on the 14th of June 1999.
-The abbot and teacher of Zen in Iceland is Jakusho Kwong-roshi.
+The abbot and teacher of Zen in Iceland is Ástvaldur Zenki in lieu of Jakusho Kwong-roshi.
+Helga Kimyo is also a teacher of of Zen in Iceland.
 The first president of the organization was Óskar Daian Tenshin Ingólfsson.

 The mission statement of Zen in Iceland – Night Pasture is to maintain the practice of the Soto Zen school of Buddhism: